phntmxyz/sidekick/sidekick_vault/README.md

 ## Add secrets

-1. Generate a secure password in your preferred password manager
+1. Generate a secure password in your preferred password manager.

-2. Place the first secret in your vault.
-I.e. `secret.txt` and encrypt it with
+2. Place your secret, e.g. `secret.csv`, in the vault and encrypt it with:

-   `gpg --symmetric --cipher-algo AES256 --batch --passphrase=Y0UR-P4$$W0RD vault/secret.txt`
+   `<project_name> vault encrypt vault/secret.csv`

 ## Read secrets in code